slamice/wri/Other stories/Pinkys-swear.md

 Cousins, uncles, family friends, teachers, butchers, shopkeepers, mailmen, carnival game touters.
 The town's parade of humility battered at him, their stares flogging him, one blow after the other.

 And then, even in death, his mother appeared before him exactly as if she were alive.
 She wore a particularly ugly dress with its own brand of horror.
 Unfashionable even in death, it made him even more depressed.
 Her body was frail, but stressed like her face, writhing in agony of disappointment.
 The look on her face was enough to melt him.
-"How could you..." the ghost whispered silently to the still air, then evaporated before him.
+"How could you..." the ghost whispered silently to the still air, then evaporated.

 **